-Haitian President Dumarsais Estimé started the Flag Day celebration with parades, cultural and athletic events in many cities in Haiti in the 1930s, when he was minister of education under President Sténio Vincent.
-Estime wanted to commemorate annually the creation of the Haitian flag on May 18 to encourage the development of patriotic sentiments among Haitian youth.
+Haitian President Dumarsais Estimé started the Flag Day celebration with parades, and cultural and athletic events in many cities in Haiti in the 1930s when he was minister of education under President Sténio Vincent.
+Estime wanted to commemorate annually the creation of the Haitian Flag on May 18 to encourage the development of patriotic sentiments among Haitian youth.

 It was first celebrated in Boston, Massachusetts, in 1998.
 Tele Kreyol, one of the Boston Haitian Access Television programs, celebrated the whole month of May with a series of programs on Haitian history, culture, and contributions to the world.
 The month-long celebration has continued with such activities as parades, flag raisings, and exhibits organized by Haitian-Americans United, Inc. (H.A.U.) in collaboration with several Haitian organizations in the New England area.

-As of 2008, the Haitian Heritage Month/Flag Day have been celebrated with parades, festivals, schools activities, and flag raising ceremonies in various cities cities and counties in the U.S. – Source
+As of 2008, the Haitian Heritage Month/Flag Day has been celebrated with parades, festivals, schools activities, and flag-raising ceremonies in various cities and counties in the U.S. – Source